Generic Name: fluphenazine (floo-FEN-a-zeen)

-Fluphenazine tablets is an antipsychotic.
+Fluphenazine tablets are an antipsychotic.
 It may increase the risk of death when used to treat mental problems caused by dementia in elderly patients.
 Most of the deaths were linked to heart problems or infection.
-Fluphenazine tablets is not approved to treat mental problems caused by dementia.
+Fluphenazine tablets are not approved to treat mental problems caused by dementia.
 Discuss any questions or concerns with your doctor.

 Treating certain mental or mood disorders (eg, schizophrenia).
 It may also be used for other conditions as determined by your doctor.

-Fluphenazine tablets is a phenothiazine.
+Fluphenazine tablets are a phenothiazine.
 It is not known exactly how it works.